AppImageCommunity/pkg2appimage/README.md

 So why not use the same approach as on Windows and OS X, namely, treat the base operating system as a _platform_ on top of which we tun the application we care about.
 This means that we have to bundle the application with all their dependencies that are _not_ part of the base operating system.
 Welcome [application bundles](https://blogs.gnome.org/tvb/2013/12/10/application-bundles-for-glade/).

 [Here](https://github.com/probonopd/AppImages/releases) is is an AppImage of Subsurface, built from the latest git sources in an [automated process](https://github.com/probonopd/AppImages/blob/master/recipes/subsurface.sh).
 Just download, `chmod a+x`, and run.
-With 73.3 MB, `Subsurface_4.5.0_x86_64.AppImage` is roughly in line with the binaries for Windows and OS X. With some more hand-tuning, the size could probably be brought further down.
+At 54.1 MB, `Subsurface_4.5.0_x86_64.AppImage` is roughly in line with the binaries for Windows and OS X. With some more hand-tuning, the size could probably be brought further down.
 So far, the AppImage has been verified to run on
 * CentOS Linux 7 (Core) - CentOS-7.0-1406-x86_64-GnomeLive.iso
 * CentOS Linux release 7.1.1503 (Core) - CentOS-7-x86_64-LiveGNOME-1503.iso
 * Fedora 22 (Twenty Two) - Fedora-Live-Workstation-x86_64-22-3.iso